Tom Evans (Victorian politician)

 Alexander Thomas Evans (14 February 1917 – 30 August 2009) was an Australian politician.

-He was born in Creswick and attended Smeaton State School and Ballarat High School before entering the family business, then becoming a trainee manager at Woolworths.
+Evans was born in Creswick and attended Smeaton State School and Ballarat High School before entering the family business, then becoming a trainee manager at Woolworths.
 He joined the Liberal Party in 1946, and was a Creswick Shire Councillor from 1956–62.
 He married Dawn Sim on 11 July 1970.